Things to Do in Brasov in February

 - + February 24 is Dragobete, Romania's unofficial Valentine's Day; locals hike Tampa Mountain for good-luck pine twigs and the city cafés smell like cozonac (sweet bread) all week

-- + Cable car to Mount Tampa runs with zero queue; in summer you wait 45 minutes, in February you walk straight on and get the summit to yourself
+- + Cable car to Mount Tampa runs with zero queue.
+In summer you wait 45 minutes, in February you walk straight on and get the summit to yourself

-- − Daylight is short — sunrise after 7:30 AM, sunset before 5:30 PM — so you’ll be swapping sightseeing for mulled wine by late afternoon
+- − Daylight is short, sunrise after 7:30 AM, sunset before 5:30 PM, so you'll be swapping sightseeing for mulled wine by late afternoon

-- − Black ice hides on the cobbled lanes of Strada Sforii; one wrong step and you’re flat on your back in front of the Orthodox cathedral
+- − Black ice hides on the cobbled lanes of Strada Sforii.
+One wrong step and you're flat on your back in front of the Orthodox cathedral

-- − Some outdoor terraces close entirely; the ones that stay open hand out wool blankets that still smell faintly of last night’s țuică
+- − Some outdoor terraces close entirely.
+The ones that stay open hand out wool blankets that still smell faintly of last night's țuică

 Best Activities in February